The one-word answer to this question is – yes. You can definitely create a website without going for paid hosting services.

 11. Choice of templates

 Most companies provide free website builders which make designing as simple as drag and drop.
-You don’t even need to have any coding or technical knowledge to use the website builder.
+You don’t need any coding or technical knowledge to use the website builder.
 Make sure your service provider offers you this access and also look at the number of templates you get to choose from.
 In this context it’s safe to say the more the merrier.
 Depending on the nature/theme of your website, you should get myriad choices to select from.

 Final Thoughts